DeterminateSystems/nix-installer/README.md

 ## Status

-Harmonic is **pre-release and experimental**.
+`nix-installer` is **pre-release and experimental**.
 It is not ready for you to use! *Please* don't use it on a machine you are not planning to obliterate!

 Planned support: